kaisenlinux/manpages-dev/category/Ethernet/ethtool.md

        --json Output results in JavaScript Object Notation (JSON).
 Only a subset of options support this.
 Those which do not will continue to output plain text in the  presence  of  this option.

+       -I --include-statistics
+              Include command-related statistics in the output.
+This option allows displaying relevant device statistics for selected get commands.

        -a --show-pause
               Queries the specified Ethernet device for pause parameter information.